bartmichu/opensuse-zabbix-userparams/README.md

 - System reboot is needed

   The reboot-needed flag was set by a previous update or install of a core library or service.
 This flag indicates that reboot is required to ensure that your system benefits from these updates.

+- System reboot is requested

+  System reboot is requested from reboot manager.